Organizing company

 Article 14

-Use of winners' Corporate and Local identity
+Use of Winner’s identity

-The Candidates agree that their name, first name, position, city of residence as well as any recording of their image or the sound of their voice made during the awards ceremony may appear for ten (10) years from the date of their participation in the awards ceremony on online advertising media (the Organizing Company's websites, communication media (brochures, application files, invitation cards, emailing, press publications, Hospitality ON magazine) and printed materials related to the Hospitality Awards, worldwide and without reference, payment or compensation other than the awarding of their trophy /diploma.
+The Candidates agree that their name, first name, position, city of residence as well as any recording of their image or the sound of their voice made during the awards ceremony may appear for ten (10) years from the date of their participation in the ceremony on online advertising media (the Organizing Company's websites, communication media (brochures, application files, invitation cards, emailing, press publications, Hospitality ON magazine) and printed materials related to the Hospitality Awards, worldwide and without reference, payment or compensation other than the awarding of their trophy/diploma.

 Article 15